CWE-306: Missing Authentication for Critical Function

 Frequently Asked Questions

-CWE-306: CWE-306: Missing Authentication for Critical Function is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-306: Missing Authentication for Critical Function is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product does not perform any authentication for functionality that requires a provable user identity or consumes a significant amount of resources.

 Is CWE-306 in the CWE Top 25 Most Dangerous Software Weaknesses?+